Meze Audio Alba Review: A Seriously Impressive Sub $200 IEM

 Bass

 The midrange presentation strikes an impressive balance between warmth and clarity.
-The 10.8mm dynamic driver creates a balanced and accurate sound signature with particular strength in vocal reproduction.
+The dynamic driver creates a balanced and accurate sound signature with a particular strength in vocal reproduction and separation.
+Mids are clear and feel life-like and organic compared to many cheaper in-ears.
+Upper mids have a slight lift that adds body to vocals and contributes to a feeling of energy.

 Treble

-High notes remain "crisp and clean" while avoiding the harshness that is present in many budget IEMs.
+High notes remain crisp while avoiding the harshness that is present in many budget IEMs.
 The treble extension is impressive for a single dynamic driver, providing airiness without sibilance.
+The overall treble presentation does come across as a safer tuning, which will make sure to not add any unpleasant harshness but may also miss some small details present in more expensive, brightly tuned designs.

 Comfort

 Meze Audio’s attention to ergonomics shines through in the Alba's design.
-They have a small, low-profile build that fit very comfortably into our ears, and is one of the only pairs of in ears we’ve worn that are so light you can forget you are wearing them.
-The Alba is great for extended listening sessions across different ear shapes and sizes and is one of the most comfortable IEMs we’ve tested.
+They have a small, low-profile build that fits very comfortably, creating that lovely zero-gravity effect that makes these feel so light you can forget you are wearing them.
+The Alba is great for extended listening sessions across different ear shapes and sizes, and remains one of the most comfortable IEMs we’ve tested.

 Build Quality

 The build quality immediately sets the Alba apart from typical budget IEMs.
 Using durable materials like zinc alloy and anodized aluminum, Meze has created an IEM that feels substantially more expensive than its asking price.
-The Alba feels very solid and is one of the most durable IEMs we’ve seen—all while staying incredibly light and comfortable.
+The Alba feels very solid and is one of the most durable IEMs we’ve seen.

 Technical Specifications